The new year is just around the corner, so here are 10 New Year’s resolutions for band directors just in case you need any help setting goals…

 - I will not threaten to take away the clarinets’ reeds every time they squeak.

 - I will be grateful for the new teacher appraisal system.
 Not only will it fix all the problems with my teaching of music, it will help make sure I don’t think too highly of myself.

 - I will not throw stands.
 I will not throw stands.
 I will not throw stands.

-We don’t usually post “sarcastic” articles, but thought this would be a fun way to end 2019. 🙂 Happy New Year everyone!
+We don’t usually post “sarcastic” articles, but thought this would be a fun way to end the year. 🙂 Happy New Year everyone!

 If you would like to receive our weekly newsletter, sign up here.

 Don’t forget to like us on Facebook too!

 Learn.
 Share.
 Inspire.

 Leave a Reply